ViStoryBench: Comprehensive Benchmark Suite for Story Visualization: Experiments and Analysis

 \paragraph{User Study.}

-To evaluate the consistency and aesthetic quality of the generated images, we conduct a user study involving participants who assessed the results across three dimensions: Environment Consistency, Character Identification Consistency and Subjective Aesthetics.
-Environment Consistency focuses on whether the scenes within the same environment description appeared visually cohesive.
-For Character Identification Consistency, participants rate how consistently the main characters are identifiable and coherent throughout the story.
-Subjective Aesthetics assesses the overall artistic appeal, detail richness, and storytelling effectiveness of the visualizations.
-Detailed scoring criteria for each dimension are provided in the \textbf{Appendix}.
+To evaluate the consistency and aesthetic quality of the generated images, we conduct a user study involving participants who assessed the results across three dimensions: Environment Consistency, Character Identification Consistency, and Subjective Aesthetics Score.
+Environment Consistency focused on whether scenes corresponding to the same environment description appeared visually cohesive.
+For Character Identification Consistency, participants rated how consistently the main characters were identifiable and coherent throughout the story.
+Subjective Aesthetics Score assessed the overall artistic appeal, detail richness, and storytelling effectiveness of the visualizations.
+Detailed scoring criteria for each dimension are provided in \textbf{Appendix}~\ref{sec:user_study}.
 The detailed scoring results will also be open-sourced.
-We list the top four methods in each category based on user ratings:
+We list the top four methods in each category based on user ratings (0-4 scores, scale to 100\%):